OscarDS/pymemdyn/README.md

 The following modules define the objects to be modeled.

 - **protein.py**.
-This module defines the ProteinComplex, Protein, Monomer, Dimer, Compound, Ligand, CrystalWaters, Ions, Cholesterol, Lipids, and Alosteric objects.
+This module defines the ProteinComplex, Protein, Monomer, Dimer, Compound, Ligand, CrystalWaters, Ions, Cholesterol, and Alosteric objects.
 These  objects are  started with  the required files, and can then be passed  to other objects.
 - **membrane.py**.
 Defines the cellular membrane.
 - **complex.py**.
 Defines the full complex, protein + membrane.
   It can  include any  of the previous objects.